Najee Harris Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 Season Stats

-- The Steelers, who rank 28th in the NFL in points scored, have dropped back to pass 64.2% of the time while opting for the ground attack 35.8% of the time.
+- The Steelers, who rank 28th in the NFL in points scored, have dropped back to pass 64.2% of the time while running the football 35.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Harris' matchup with the Browns.